voidash/rust-workshop/main-book/src/hello_world.md

 `cd hello_world`

 * Inside this directory, you'll find a file named `main.rs`.
 Open this file in a text editor of your choice.
+If you use vscode, then you can open the folder in vscode from terminal with `code .`

 * Replace the existing code with the following Hello program: